Published Reports and Data

 The Prosecutors and Politics Project conducted a nationwide study of prosecutor elections.
-The first of its kind, the study gathered data from every jurisdiction that elects local prosecutors.
+The first of its kind, the study gathered data from every jurisdiction that elects local prosecutors during the years 2012-2017.
 An analysis of the data shows that voters are rarely given a choice between candidates.
-It also shows that the likelihood of having such a choice varies significantly across states, and it also appears to depend on the population within a particular district and whether an incumbent is running in the election.
+The likelihood of having such a choice varies significantly across states, and it appears to depend on the population within a particular district and whether an incumbent is running in the election.

 National Study of Campaign Contributions and Elected Prosecutors

-The Prosecutors and Politics Project is compiling a database that identifies who contributed to prosecutor elections and the amount of their donations.
-Campaign contribution information is often publicly available, but the format of that information varies from state to state, the information is often scattered across multiple sources and the information is sometimes incomplete.
-The project will compile this fragmented data into a single nationwide database that will allow sustained study about who contributes to prosecutor campaigns and the amount of contributions.
+The Prosecutors and Politics Project has compiled a database that identifies who contributed to prosecutor elections and the amount of their donations.
+Contribution data includes data from jurisdictions that elected local prosecutors during the years 2012-2017.
+Campaign contribution information is often publicly available, but the format of that information varies from state to state, the information is often scattered across multiple sources, and the information is sometimes incomplete.
+The project compiles this fragmented data into a single nationwide database that will allow sustained study about who contributes to prosecutor campaigns and the amount of contributions.

 National Study of State and Local Prosecutor Associations

 The Prosecutors and Politics Project is conducting a nationwide study of prosecutor associations.
-It is conducting a content analysis of state legislative materials and media archives to develop a comprehensive picture of the criminal justice issues on which these associations took a position, whether that position was expressed through formal legislative testimony, and the ultimate outcome of proposed state legislation that touched on these issues.
-The study will cover the years 2015-2018, and the results of the study are expected to be published in 2020.
+The study includes a content analysis of state legislative materials and media archives to develop a comprehensive picture of the criminal justice issues on which these associations took a position, whether that position was expressed through formal legislative testimony, and the ultimate outcome of proposed state legislation that touched on these issues.
+The study will cover the years 2015-2018, and the results of the study are expected to be published in 2021.